VityaSchel/bunsogs-auto-dm/README.md

 In each item write "message" — which is a text message that is sent to each user upon joining SOGS.
 Available variables: {display_name}.
 Max length is 1024 characters.

 Optionally set "captcha" to true to send user captcha along with greeting message.
+To control difficulty you can set "captcha_difficult" to true.

 Example configuration: